DarkGhostHunter/Larapoke/README.md

 ### Timeout

-When activated, this will allow Larapoke script to guess if the session is expired based on unsuccessful pokes, every two seconds.
-If the session should be expired by then, it will force a page reload.
+When activated, this will allow Larapoke script to guess if the CSRF session token is expired based on unsuccessful pokes, every two seconds.
+If the session should be expired by then, it will force a page reload to renew the CRSF token.

 This is handy in situations when the user laptop is put to sleep, or loses phone signal.
 Because the session may expire during this events, when the browser wakes up the page is reloaded to get the new CSRF token.

 ### Poking

-This is the array relative to the poking route itself.
+This is the array of settings for the poking route which receives the script HTTP HEAD Request.

 #### Route